Phylum: Charophyta Family: Desmidiaceae

 Staurastrum paradoxum J. Ralfs 1848

-First described and illustrated in Ralfs (1848: 138, fig. 23: 8a-f).
-Superficially similar to St. gracile, but stockier and with more robust terminal spines.
-Found with tri- and quadri-radiate forms, the latter being commonest and is stockier, presenting a different L/B ratio.
+Similar to St. gracile, but stockier and with more robust terminal spines.
+Found with tri-radiate and quadri-radiate forms, the latter being commonest and is stockier, presenting a different L/B ratio.
+The zygospores are multifaceted, presenting 4–6 angles in face view.
+The projections have furcate apices.

-Cell dimensions: L: 31-42 µm; B: 38-59 µm.; Is: 7.5-12 µm.
+Cell dimensions: L: 31-42 µm; B: 38-59 µm; Is: 7.5-12 µm.

 Common in the plankton of acidic lochs and moorland pools.